With Easter in the rearview mirror and the summer months approaching, it’s an interesting time for pastors and church leaders.

 On one hand, there’s a little more time to relax with school out and vacations on the schedule.
 But some churches actually have more ministry events and many of us worry about the dreaded summer giving slump.

-So with all of this in mind, here are some things pastors should do this summer.
+Here are some things pastors should do this summer.

 #1 – Take a vacation and a family trip.